open-policy-agent/opa/docs/content/kubernetes-tutorial.md

 ## Prerequisites

-This tutorial requires Kubernetes 1.9 or later.
-To run the tutorial locally, we recommend using [minikube](https://kubernetes.io/docs/getting-started-guides/minikube) in version `v0.28+` with Kubernetes 1.10 (which is the default).
+This tutorial requires Kubernetes 1.13 or later.
+To run the tutorial locally ensure you start a cluster with Kubernetes version 1.13+, we recommend using [minikube](https://kubernetes.io/docs/getting-started-guides/minikube) or [KIND](https://kind.sigs.k8s.io/).

 ## Steps